-- Safe Working Conditions and Community Health and Safety.
-Assess labor and working conditions of Project workers, 9 as well as health and safety risks to local communities in the area of the Project.
+- 38. Safe Working Conditions and Community Health and Safety.
+Assess labor and working conditions of Project workers,9 as well as health and safety risks to local communities in the area of the Project.
 Implement measures designed to ensure Project workers have safe and healthy working conditions, and put in place measures to prevent accidents, injuries, and disease caused by the Project.
 Apply the relevant occupational health and safety provisions of internationally recognized standards, such as the EHSGs and, as appropriate, industry-specific EHSGs, to the Project.
 Document and report on accidents, diseases and incidents.
-Put in place preventive and emergency preparedness and response measures to avoid, or where avoidance is not possible, to minimize adverse risks and impacts of the Project on the health and safety of local communities. - Child Labor and Forced Labor.
+Put in place preventive and emergency preparedness and response measures to avoid, or where avoidance is not possible, to minimize adverse risks and impacts of the Project on the health and safety of local communities. - 39.
+Child Labor and Forced Labor.
 In order to protect children from jeopardy to their health, safety or morals, ensure that children under the age of 18 are not employed for work under the Project.
 However, if the laws or regulations of the country in which the Project is located provide, in conformity with the International Labour Organization's Minimum Age Convention, 1973, that children at least 16 years of age may be employed for such work on condition that their health, safety and morals are fully protected and that they have received adequate specific instruction or vocational training in the relevant branch of activity, such children may be employed, but only in conformity with these laws and regulations.
 In such cases of employment of children under the age of 18 under the Project, conduct an appropriate risk assessment, together with regular monitoring, of their health, safety, working conditions and hours of work.
-Ensure that, in connection with the Project, there is no work or service not voluntarily performed that is exacted from an individual under threat of force or penalty (including any kind of forced or compulsory labor, such as indentured labor, bonded labor or similar labor-contracting arrangements, or labor by trafficked persons).
-11
+10 Ensure that, in connection with the Project, there is no work or service not voluntarily performed that is exacted from an individual under threat of force or penalty (including any kind of forced or compulsory labor, such as indentured labor, bonded labor or similar labor-contracting arrangements, or labor by trafficked persons).
+11 - 40.
+Labor Management Relationships in Private Sector Projects.
+12 For private sector Projects, ensure that a labor management system for Project workers, which includes the

-For the purpose of this ESS, Project workers include: (a) persons engaged directly by the Client (whether full-time, part-time, temporary, seasonal or migrant), to work specifically on the Project; and (b) personnel of contractors engaged by the Client to work on the Project and of subcontractors hired by these contractors to work on the Project.
+9 For the purpose of this ESS, Project workers include: (a) persons engaged directly by the Client (whether full-time, part-time, temporary, seasonal or migrant), to work specifically on the Project; and (b) personnel of contractors engaged by the Client to work on the Project and of subcontractors hired by these contractors to work on the Project.
 The term does not apply to any other workers of the Client or other entities.

-&lt;sup>10 See also definition of harmful and exploitative child labor under the Environmental and Social Exclusion List.
+10 See also definition of harmful and exploitative child labor under the Environmental and Social Exclusion List.

-&lt;sup>11 See also definition of forced labor under the Environmental and Social Exclusion List.
+11 See also definition of forced labor under the Environmental and Social Exclusion List.